 Female Siberian/Bengal Tiger

 When China Doll's owners discovered that they were going to have a baby and be dealing with terminal illness in their family, they asked Big Cat Rescue to take their tiger and 8 cougars and we did.

-Even people who could afford to give proper care to these cats in large cages, good food and vitamins and love, were not prepared to commit to a lifetime of care Read More
+Even people who could afford to give proper care to these cats in large cages, good food and vitamins and love, were not prepared to Read More